India’s Personal Protection Bill of 2018

 While the Personal Data Protection Bill is similar in nature to the EU’s GDPR, the Personal Data Protection Bill places obligations on businesses entities and organizations that in many cases exceed that of the GDPR.
 To this end, the application of territorial or jurisdictional scope under the Personal Data Protection Bill is potentially broader than that of the GDPR, as the Personal Data Protection Bill applies to both entities located within and outside of India.
 More particularly, the Bill applies to:

-- The processing of personal data and information that collected, shared, disclosed, or otherwise processed within the territory of India.
+- The processing of personal data and information that is collected, shared, disclosed, or otherwise processed within the territory of India.

 - The processing of personal data and information on the part of Indian citizens, companies, or any other person, body, or entity incorporated under Indian law.